mthiebaux/JSNtemplate/README.md

 * This two step process ensures that the server's socket connection handlers are mapped to the correct client identifiers, to maintain two-way push communication and forwarding.

-* Each *WebSock* channel is kept open against timeouts using hidden POKE and ALIVE tokens.

-* Each client uses hidden PING/PONG tokens to detect an unresponsive server, and re-register if necessary.
+* Each *WebSock* channel is kept open against network timeouts using hidden POKE and ALIVE tokens.
+Each client uses hidden PING/PONG tokens to detect an unresponsive server, and re-register if necessary.

 * Auxiliary client buttons are used to analyze fault tolerance procedures, server restart, etc: